 - Create an earthen berm around piles to allow time for water and nutrients to infiltrate.

 Additional considerations when selecting a suitable storage site

 - Locate stockpiles in areas with minimal slope.

 - Avoid sites that slope toward waterways and receive extraneous drainage.

 - Locate sites in areas surrounded by grass that can serve as a buffer.

 - Avoid sensitive groundwater areas and sites in close proximity to wells.

 Figure 1.
 Stockpiling poultry litter.
 Photo by Doug Shoup, K-State Research and Extension.

-If poultry litter is a regular part of your operation’s fertility program, consider constructing improved poultry litter storage sites that include a storage pad built out of lime screenings, all-weather truck access, and a grass or cropland buffer to trap nutrients leaving the storage site.
+If poultry litter is a regular part of an operation’s fertility program consider constructing improved poultry litter storage sites that include a storage pad built out of lime screenings, all-weather truck access, and a grass or cropland buffer to trap nutrients leaving the storage site.
 K-State Research and Extension Watershed Specialists may be able to provide assistance in identifying suitable storage locations and/or designing improved temporary storage sites that poses the least possible environmental risk from runoff for the area.